 WPX is a European managed WordPress hosting firm that has an excellent reputation on TrustPilot.
 The company has data centres in the UK, US and Australia and offers one-click installs, staging areas, free migrations, DDOS protection, CDN and malware removal.
 Plans start from $24.99.

 Convesion is a US-based managed WordPress host that uses auto-scaling technology using docker containers and is powered by Amazon AWS and the Google Cloud Platform.
 Convesio features include free SSL, backups, staging areas, DDOS protection and malware removal.
 Plans start from $50 per month.

-Now an Automattic company, Pressable hosting is built on the same data network as WordPress.com and WordPress VIP so you are in good hands.
+Now an Automattic company, Pressable hosting uses the same platforn as WordPress.com and WordPress VIP so you are in good hands.
 Pressable features include free migrations, CDN, backups and staging areas and JetPack premium.
 Plans start from $15.83 per month.

 Bigscoots is one of the smaller and less known companies in the WordPress hosting space.
 Bigscoots includes DDOS protection, backups, free SSL certificates and staging areas on all packages.
 Plans start from $34.95.

 UK based Pressidium is an enterprise-level managed WordPress hosting company.
 Features include backups, managed auto-updates, malware removal, load balancing free SSL and CDN, staging and free migrations.
 Plans start from $42 per month.